dimfeld/unwebhook/README.md

 AcceptIp = [ "172.17.0.1", "192.168.1.65" ]
 ```

+#### Secret
+A string that must be passed in the request.
+Requests that don't have a matching
+secret will be ignored.
+Note that Gitlab does not support this feature.

+If specified, this overrides any server-wide secret.
+If a secret is present in the server-wide configuration, it can be disabled for this hook by setting the hook's secret to "none".

 #### LogFile
 The path to the log file.
 If not given, the default `webhook-shell.log` is used, written to the current directory.